-This Audit Committee Charter (the "Charter") governs the operations of the Audit Committee of the Board of Directors (the "Audit Committee") of O'Reilly Automotive, Inc. (the "Company").
-The Audit Committee is appointed by the Board to assist the Board in monitoring (1) the integrity of the financial statements of the Company, and the Company's accounting and financial reporting process and financial statement audits, (2) the independent auditors qualifications and independence, (3) the performance of the Company's internal audit function and independent auditors, (4) the compliance by the Company with legal and regulatory requirements, and (5) overseeing the Company's system of disclosure controls and procedures, internal controls over financial reporting and compliance with ethical standards adopted by the company.
+This Audit Committee Charter (the “Charter”) governs the operations of the Audit Committee of the Board of Directors (the “Audit Committee”) of O’Reilly Automotive, Inc. (the “Company”).
+The Audit Committee is appointed by the Board to assist the Board in monitoring (1) the integrity of the financial statements of the Company, and the Company’s accounting and financial reporting process and financial statement audits, (2) the independent auditor’s qualifications and independence, (3) the performance of the Company’s internal audit function and independent auditors, (4) the compliance by the Company with legal and regulatory requirements, and (5) overseeing the Company’s system of disclosure controls and procedures, internal controls over financial reporting and compliance with ethical standards adopted by the Company.

 The Audit Committee shall prepare the report required by the rules of the Securities and Exchange Commission to be included in the Company's annual proxy statement.